What is the Fourier Transform of a Spatial Point Process?: Distributional Properties of Bilinear Spectral Estimators

-where $\delta_{pl}=1$ if $p=l$ and $0$ otherwise.
+In~\eqref{tapered} we have a product of $h_\itapers(x)h^\ast_\itapers(y)$.
+This is an inevitable consequence of the bilinear form of the periodogram from the Fourier transform.
+The most natural way of making multidimensional and separable tapers would be for $x= ^T$ to define the component-wise product taper $h_\itapers(x)=\tilde{h}_{\itapers_1}(x_1) \dots \tilde{h}_{\itapers_d}(x_d)$.
+We will then need to re-enumerate $\itapers_1,\dots, \itapers_d$ into a single index.
+For instance in 2D if we have three tapers in 1D, then we will end up with nine tapers in 2D, and $\itapers$ will range from one to nine.
 These estimates can also be arrived at starting from~\eqref{taper1} and $J_h(\k)$.
-As we shall use $P$ tapers linearly, and $P^2$ for the quadratic estimators, we shall use the subscript `0' to refer to the untapered periodogram, and $p=1,\dots,P$ to refer to the subsequent tapers.
+As we shall use $\ntapers$ tapers linearly, and $\ntapers^2$ for the quadratic estimators, we shall use the subscript `0' to refer to the untapered periodogram, and $\itapers=1,\dots,\ntapers$ to refer to the subsequent tapers.

 Tapering is very common for stochastic processes.
-Initially the idea was hotly contested, but its utility is now firmly established both for time series and random fields~\citep{dahlhaus1987edge,walden2000unified}.
+Initially the idea was hotly contested, but its utility is now firmly established both for time series and random fields~\cite{dahlhaus1987edge,walden2000unified}.
 The idea of tapering is to ameliorate edge effects that leads to the asymptotically leading bias term.
-This is important in 1-D~\citep{thomson1982spectrum,walden2000unified} but of greater importance in 2-D and higher~\citep{dahlhaus1987edge}.
-In 2-D and higher the edge effects become more pronounced, and indeed asymptotically dominant~\citep{kent1996spectral,mardia1984maximum}.
-This paper also uses multitapering to stabilize the variance of any estimator, as described for time series in~\citep{walden2000unified}.
-We shall describe the necessary steps to perform linear estimation of the spectrum of a 2-D and higher dimension point process.
+This is important in 1D~\cite{thomson1982spectrum,walden2000unified} but of greater importance in 2D and higher~\cite{dahlhaus1987edge}.
+In 2D and higher the edge effects become more pronounced, and indeed asymptotically dominant~\cite{kent1996spectral,mardia1984maximum}.
+We also use multitapering to stabilise the variance of any estimator, as described for time series in~\cite{walden2000unified}.
+We shall describe the necessary steps to perform linear estimation of the spectrum of a 2D and higher dimension point process in Section \ref{sec:linear}.

-Let us set theory aside for a moment and have a look at some spectral estimates: Figure \ref{fig:dataexample} demonstrates the debiased periodogram, the debiased multitapered periodogram with sine-tapers and a rotationally averaged 1D summary of the peridogram (Sections \ref{sec:linear}\&\ref{sec:isotropy}) for four point patterns exhibiting different structural behaviour.
-The aspect ratio of the plots are kept the same only to have an orderly figure: Due to debiasing we can estimate the periodogram on a wavenumber grid of our own choosing, and not just on the Fourier grid (which in these finite examples would be different for different tapers, cf. Section \ref{spectralmom2}).
+Let us set theory aside for a moment and consider some spectral estimates for archetypal point patterns.
+Figure \ref{fig:dataexample} demonstrates the debiased periodogram, the debiased multitapered periodogram, with sine-tapers, and a rotationally averaged 1D summary of the peridogram (defined in Sections \ref{sec:linear}\&\ref{sec:isotropy}) for four point patterns exhibiting different structural behaviour.
+The aspect ratio of the figure panels are kept the same only to have an orderly figure: Due to debiasing we can estimate the periodogram on wavenumbers of our own choosing, and not just on the Fourier grid which in these examples would be different for different tapers.
 The wavenumber-grid in this illustration is a regular grid with a step size 0.005 in both dimensions.